 A portion of our revenues are generated from engineering and manufacturing of custom products under long-term contracts that may last from several months to several years, depending on the contract.
 Revenues from long-term contracts are recognized on the percentage-of-completion method of accounting.
-Under the percentage-of-completion method of accounting revenues are recognized as work is performed.
+Under the percentage-ofcompletion method of accounting revenues are recognized as work is performed.
 The percentage of completion at any point in time is based on total costs or total labor dollars incurred to date in relation to the total estimated costs or total labor dollars estimated at completion.
-The percentage of completion method of accounting requires the use of estimates of costs to be incurred for the performance of the contract.
+The percentage of completion is then applied to the total contract price to determine the amount of revenue to be recognized in the period.
+Application of the percentage-of-completion method of accounting requires the use of estimates of costs to be incurred for the performance of the contract.
 Contract costs include all direct materials, direct labor costs and those indirect costs related to contract performance, such as indirect labor, supplies, tools, repairs, and all costs associated with operation of equipment.
 The costs estimation process is based upon the professional knowledge and experience of our engineers, project managers and financial professionals.
 Factors that are considered in estimating the work to be completed include the availability and productivity of labor, the nature and complexity of the work to be performed, the effect of change orders, the availability of materials, the effect of any delays in our project performance and the recoverability of any claims.
 Whenever revisions of estimated contract costs and contract values indicate that the contract costs will exceed estimated revenues, thus creating a loss, a provision for the total estimated loss is recorded in that period.